Purpose and Journey

 In 2019 with a new outlook.
 I changed the business logo, expanded the stock slowly and started to see and feel Spice Drive making small positive steps little by little.
 New Facebook groups named Recipe share with Spice Drive and Plastic Free Oldham were created.

 With a personal feeling of wanting to give back after everything so far.
 It felt fitting The Christie’s was the place to start.
 After the amazing treatment I received.
 So, I challenged myself to do a skydive and with the help of amazing sponsors helping to raise £1,257.85.
 I completed the skydive on 21st September 2019.

 Despite all the setbacks Spice Drive has come a long way.
 I see it forever adapting in to the future.
 I was thrilled to share in 2020 a unit shop opened in Chadderton at Falcon business centre, unit E4 for 2 years.
 Before closing the doors and relocating back to my home due to ill-health.

 Where now?
 I am living with stage 4 cancer.
 I work within my home kitchen with lots to offer and a few year’s experience under my belt.
 With great intention to grow and reach out to as many locals as I am able to.
-Encouraging foods and liquid cleaning products refills, I am here to pack all your chosen kitchen essentials and gifts into plastic free packaging.
+Encouraging foods and liquid cleaning product refills, I am here to pack all your chosen kitchen essentials and gifts into plastic free packaging.
 This small business has survived a global pandemic and I cannot thank you enough for the outstanding support.